MMR-GRPO: Accelerating GRPO-Style Training through Diversity-Aware Reward Reweighting: Limitations

 \section{Limitations}

 While our proposed MMR-based reward reweighting achieves comparable performance to baseline methods with significantly fewer training steps and less training time, we acknowledge several limitations.

 First, the greedy MMR selection algorithm has quadratic time complexity $\mathcal{O}(N^2)$, where $N$ is the number of generated completions per prompt, compared to $\mathcal{O}(N)$ for standard GRPO reward normalization.
 However, this overhead is minimal in practice: our experiments use $N=6$ generations per prompt (standard in prior works \cite{chen2025dragrpoexploringdiversityawarereward, dang2025reinforcementlearningreasoningsmall}), the MMR reweighting adds only 1 - 5\% to training time per step since model generation and forward passes remain the dominant computational costs.
-Our fully vectorized GPU implementation leverages efficient batched matrix multiplication, even with $N=64$, making the similarity matrix computation ($64^2 \times 512 = 2.1$M FLOPs for $N=64$ with 512-dimensional embeddings), which also only computed once per training step, negligible compared to a single forward pass through a multi-billion parameter language model.
+Our fully vectorized GPU implementation leverages efficient batched matrix multiplication, even with $N=64$ ($64^2 \times 512 = 2.1$M FLOPs for $N=64$ with 512-dimensional embeddings), making the similarity matrix computation negligible compared to a single forward pass through a multi-billion parameter language model.
+For context, a single forward pass through a 1.5B parameter model requires approximately $3 \times 10^9$ FLOPs (assuming 2 FLOPs per parameter).
+The MMR computation at N=64 represents only 0.07\% of a single forward pass.
+Moreover, the similarity matrix is computed once per training step using fully vectorized GPU operations (batched matrix multiplication), adding negligible wall-clock overhead.
+Even scaling to N=128 or N=256 would remain practically insignificant compared to the model's generation and gradient computation costs.
 Importantly, the computational overhead of MMR is more than offset by the reduced training steps required to reach peak performance: our method achieves optimal results in 47.9\% fewer steps on average, resulting in substantial wall-clock time savings despite the per-step overhead.
-Second, due to computational constraints, our experiments are limited to models up to 8B parameters using LoRA fine-tuning for larger scales.
-We have not evaluated our approach on larger models (14B, 32B, or 70B parameters) with full fine-tuning.
-Given that our method's efficiency gains stem from encouraging diverse exploration early in training, we hypothesize that larger models with greater capacity for memorizing diverse solution strategies may benefit even more from MMR reweighting, though empirical validation remains future work.
-Finally, our evaluation focuses on mathematical reasoning benchmarks; the generalization of MMR-based reward reweighting to other domains such as code generation or commonsense reasoning, which may exhibit different convergence dynamics and solution space characteristics, remains to be explored.